Twalord/PykeBot/README.md

 !setregion region

-"stalk" will return team names and multilinks for teams in the given tournament.
+"stalk" will return team names and multilinks for teams in the given tournament or match.
 "extstalk" additionally collects the player soloQ rankings.
 This might take a moment longer to run.
 "setregion" will update the region used in the multilinks and player lookups.

+## Features

+The following links can be stalked:

+Challengermode Matches

+Summoners INN League Seasons

+Summoners INN League Groups

+Summoners INN League Teams

+Toornament Tournaments

 ## TODO

+- finish challengermode tournament stalker
 - add support for esl page stalking